Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Result

 \subsection{Structure}

 We compared the hierarchical structure to the flattened one to measure the effect with all the other variables controlled.
-In Fig.~\ref{recon_summary} and ~\ref{pred_summary}, the blue histogram is generally located above the red histogram, indicating that hierarchically structuring the model led to higher performance across tasks and backbone models.
+In \figureref{recon_summary} and \figureref{pred_summary}, the blue histograms are positioned higher than the red ones, indicating that hierarchically structuring the model led to higher performance across tasks and backbone models.
 Using the inherent hierarchy of the EHR system can boost the model's performance.